Se3do/Netflix-Clone/README.md

 ## Dependencies

 - **JavaFX:** Ensure that your development environment is configured to include the JavaFX library.

 - **JSON Simple Library:** This project utilizes the JSON Simple library for handling JSON data from the OMDb API.
 Make sure that your development enviroment is configured to include the JSON Simple Library

-Ensure that your project's build configuration includes this dependency to successfully handle JSON data in the Netflix Clone Application.

 ## Contributions